ebi-j/docker-course/README.md

 `chmod u+x` to add execute permission to the file owner.
 `chmod o+x` to enable the permission to others.
 `chmod g-x` to disable execute permission to group.

+## Docker Images

+Image includes everything that an app needs to run.
+Container gives an isolated environment to execute the app, it's just a process.

+`ADD` acts the same as `COPY` except for two addtional features: load resource from a URL, and uncompress a compressed file.

+`.dockerignore` is used to exclude all the folders and files from the build.

+`ENV` is to set the environment variables.

+`EXPOSE` is state which port Docker should listen to.